jasonknight/gopress/docs.md

 ```go
 func (o *Option) FindByOptionName(_findByOptionName string) ([]*Option, error)
 ```
-FindByOptionName searchs against the primary key option_name and will return []*Option,error This method is a programatically generated finder for Option
+FindByOptionName searchs against the database table field option_name and will return []*Option,error This method is a programatically generated finder for Option

 ```go